-Table 38 Scoring approach for the robustness of the crediting program's social and environmental safeguards program requires the project owners to identify and mitigate potential ative environmental and social impacts, including to local and affected eholder wellbeing.
-2 ative environmental and social impacts, including to local and affected 2 program clearly defines the types of environmental and social impacts that the ect owners must identify and mitigate.
-1 program requires the project owners to assign roles and responsibilities for aging environmental and social risks of the project.
-1 program assesses the institutional arrangements and capacities of the ect owners to identify and manage the environmental and social risks ociated with the project.
-1 program requires the project owners to identify and adhere to any national or I legal requirements which may be relevant to the project.
-1 program requires the disclosure of all relevant information from the project er's evaluation of environmental 1 program clearly defines the types of environmental and social impacts that the ect owners must identify and mitigate. program requires the project owners to assign roles and responsibilities for aging environmental and social risks of the project. program assesses the institutional arrangements and capacities of the ect owners to identify and manage the environmental and social risks ociated with the project. program requires the project owners to identify and adhere to any national or legal requirements which may be relevant to the project. program requires the disclosure of all relevant information from the project
+Table 38Scoring approach for the robustness of the crediting program's social and environmental safeguards

+Indicator Points Procedura al requirements 6.1.1 The program requires the project owners to identify and mitigate potential negative environmental and social impacts, including to local and affected stakeholder wellbeing.
+2 6.1.2 The program clearly defines the types of environmental and social impacts that the project owners must identify and mitigate.
+1 6.1.3 The program requires the project owners to assign roles and responsibilities for managing environmental and social risks of the project.
+1 6.1.4 The program assesses the institutional arrangements and capacities of the project owners to identify and manage the environmental and social risks associated with the project.
+1 6.1.5 The program requires the project owners to identify and adhere to any national or local legal requirements which may be relevant to the project.
+1 6.1.6 The program requires the disclosure of all relevant information from the project owner's evaluation of environmental or social impacts and any Environmental 1